-What does it mean to have a document attested?
+What does it mean to have a Canadian document attested?

 Having a document attested in Canada is a three-step process.
 Let’s look at each of these three steps:

-1. Document Preparation – The first step is to make sure your documents meet the requirements set by Global Affairs Canada (Step 2) and the relevant embassy or consulate (Step 3).
+- Document Preparation – The first step is to make sure your documents meet the requirements set by the authentication office (Step 2) and the relevant embassy or consulate (Step 3).
 Document preparation may require notarization, translation, and preparing additional supporting documents.

-2. Document Authentication – The second step is to have your documents authenticated by Global Affairs Canada.
-If everything is in order with your documents, they will place a large red stamp directly on your documents, verifying the authenticity of the signatures on the documents.
+- Document Authentication – The second step is to have your documents authenticated by the appropriate office in Canada.
+If everything is in order with your documents, they will place a certificate of authentication directly on your documents, verifying the authenticity of the signatures on the documents.

 What is the difference between attestation and notarization?